The Overwhelmed Creative Team: A Cautionary “Design Ops” Tale

 The initial hurdle for countless companies comes at the intersection where entrepreneurs and investors meet.
 Entrepreneurs often stumble building their investment deck and effectively pitching which makes it that much harder to get people to give you the capital.
 Investors must believe in you and your abilities to manage and grow a company.
 The problem is that showing who you are and what you’re capable of can be difficult let alone doing it in a 10-15 minute window.

 For that reason you need to put your heart and soul into the pitch, but not just the content, also the delivery.
 What does a perfect pitch look like, you ask?
 That is a matter of opinion and you’ll never see the “perfect pitch deck”, but recently its all about presenting your company in a unique way to stand out from the crowd.
 One additional option you may consider is a scrolling web pitch.
-Scrolling web pitches incorporate a unique scrolling technique that allow the presenter to replace the generic professional PowerPoint click-by-click slides with an interactive, more organic and lively design.
-This is not meant to be a replacement for the face to face PowerPoint pitch but a reinforcement and/or teaser to get the meeting.
+Scrolling web pitches incorporate a unique technique that allows the presenter to replace the generic professional PowerPoint click-by-click slides with an interactive, more organic and lively design.
+This is not meant to replace the face-to-face PowerPoint pitch but a reinforcement and/or teaser to get the meeting.
 Here are 4 reasons why you need to use scrolling web designs for you next investor presentation:

 Keep Content Up to Date